 THE Regional Comprehensive Economic Partnership (RCEP) agreement entered into force for Malaysia on March 18.

-It is the largest free trade group of countries.
+It is also the largest free trade group of countries.

 Economic Partnership Agreement (EPA) is an international treaty between Japan and another country that gives commitment to eliminating or reducing tariffs and non-tariff barriers on exports and imports of goods as well as regulations on service sectors.